Four Most Common Causes for Nasal Obstruction

-Four Most Common Causes for Nasal Obstruction**

 Treatments: Over the counter medications, including antihistamines and decongestants.
 Doctors typically prescribe antibiotics, while specialists may look into surgery to resolve issues with chronic sinusitis more successfully.
 Removing the blockage created by damaged tissue in combination with antibiotics.

 If you are experiencing symptoms related to nasal obstruction, it is important to consult with a Rhinologist for an accurate diagnosis and plan for treatment.
-Consult with any of our board-certified Rhinologist at My Houston Surgeons.
+Consult with any of our board-certified and board-eligible Rhinologist at My Houston Surgeons.
 Book your appointment today with Dr. Arjuna Kuperan.